franout/Cogitantium/README.md

   $ sudo python3.5 ./dtpu/software/run_model.py
   ```
 The already quantized model must be present in the same folder of the previous script.
 Moreover, sudo is necessary for being able to program the FPGA witht the pynq python package.

+The shared library for using the accelerator has been created according to <a href="https://www.tensorflow.org/lite/performance/delegates" target="_blank">`Tensorflow Delegate `</a> .
+The API can be checked into the /dtpu/software/create_library.py (a more detailed explanation will be done).
 ## Documentation
 - IN PROGRESS